Previous: Synchronous invocation, Up: Objects [Contents]

 set to this exception.

-is broken and broken-handler
+vow is broken and broken-handler is provided, the

-resolution will be whatever is returned from broken-handler
+resolution will be whatever is returned from broken-handler,

-raises an error, in which case the
+unless broken-handler raises an error, in which case the

 promise will be broken with its error-value set to this exception